Jim Root

-James Donald Root (born October 2, 1971) is an American guitarist.
-He is one of two guitarists for heavy metal band Slipknot, in which he is designated #4, as well as the former lead guitarist for rock band Stone Sour.
+James Donald Root (born October 2, 1971) is an American musician.
+He is one of two guitarists for nu metal band Slipknot, in which he is designated #4, as well as the former lead guitarist for rock band Stone Sour.

+He is considered by a variety of journalists to be among the best and most important nu metal guitarists of all time.

 Life and career

 Root began performing with the thrash metal band Atomic Opera from Iowa in the early 1990s (not to be confused with the hard rock band of the same name from Texas).
 Soon after they split up, he went on to perform in bands such as DeadFront and Stone Sour; he joined the latter in 1995, and returned to it along with vocalist Corey Taylor during its revival in 2002.
 Prior to joining Slipknot, he worked as a screenprinter, waiter, and busboy.

 He joined Slipknot in January 1999, replacing their original guitarist, Josh Brainard, who left the band during the recording of their self-titled album, reportedly after having fulfilled his recording duties.
 He was approached by Shawn Crahan, Joey Jordison, and producer Ross Robinson to join, which he initially rejected but after speaking to a friend asking him to reconsider, Root called Crahan back asking if the offer was still on the table.
 The only songs Root recorded for during the album's sessions were for "Me Inside", which was already mostly completed in the earlier sessions, and a new song titled "Purity."
 Despite this, "Purity" has become a staple for most of the band's live performances.

 Although originally filling in the spot of rhythm guitar in 1999, Root would later become the co-lead guitarist and, after the death of bassist Paul Gray and removal of drummer Joey Jordison, he became one of the band's main songwriters.
 Of Slipknot's nine member lineup which lasted between 1999 and 2010, Root was the last to join the band.
 Root typically performed lead guitar in Stone Sour, although he sometimes played rhythm.
 He has spoken of both bands' guitar style as being twin guitar: "In both bands, I fulfill both roles.
 In Slipknot, Mick [Thomson] has some solos, and in Stone Sour, Josh [Rand] has some solos."
 During the recording of Stone Sour's Audio Secrecy, he and Rand recorded their parts simultaneously.